latchbio/latch/docs/source/getting_started/quick_start.md

 After going through the tutorial, you should have a conceptual understanding of how to translate a set of command lines into a Latch workflow and how to generate an interactive interface for that workflow.

-You can follow the guided steps below or run the example in Google Colab.

 <hr/>

 ## Overview